VeronicaRX/constrained-docking/README.md

 7) Used both pharmacophore and sdtheter implementation for launch constrained docking

 8) Run the docking.
 Using matplpotlib built scoring energy plot a function of RMSD.
-RMSD is calculated between docked poses and crystal pose.
+RMSD is calculated between docked poses and the crystal pose.
 Then draw correlation line using Pearson coefficient for both constrained and non constrained docking.